bitshares/bitshares.github.io-old/_posts/en/2015-06-08-answers-to-common-community-questions.md

 2. **Will we see approval voting for hard forks?**

    Yes.
 In BitShares 2.0, not even the core developers will be able to modify the protocol at will.
-Hard forks will only be accepted by the protocol with shareholder approval.
+Hard forks will only be accepted by the protocol with BTS holder approval.

 3. **Will there be a referral system available at launch?**